telerik/justmock-docs/getting-started/installation-instructions-mac.md

 **_NOTE:_** If you want to run tests without debugger you can create similar mode as described above but set **Execution Mode** to __**Default**__.

 ## Resources and Documentation

-- **Examples**

-    The example projects provide a hands-on approach, unit testing JustMock itself.
-After installing JustMock, you can find the sample projects in the installation directory (by default C:\Program Files (x86)\Progress\Telerik JustMock).

 - **Offline Documentation**